Almond: Production

-In 2020, world production of almonds was 4.1 million tonnes, led by the United States providing 57% of the world total (table).
-Other leading producers were Spain, Australia, and Iran.
+In 2023, world production of almonds was 3.5 million tonnes, led by the United States with 51% of the total, followed by Spain and Australia as secondary producers (table).

 United States

-In the United States, production is concentrated in California where 1000000 acre and six different almond varieties were under cultivation in 2017, with a yield of 2.25 e9lb of shelled almonds.
+In the U.S., production is concentrated in California where 1000000 acre and six different almond varieties were under cultivation in 2017, with a yield of 2.25 e9lb of shelled almonds.
 California production is marked by a period of intense pollination during late winter by rented commercial bees transported by truck across the U.S. to almond groves, requiring more than half of the total U.S. commercial honeybee population.
 The value of total U.S. exports of shelled almonds in 2016 was $3.2 billion.

 All commercially grown almonds sold as food in the U.S. are sweet cultivars.
 The U.S. Food and Drug Administration reported in 2010 that some fractions of imported sweet almonds were contaminated with bitter almonds, which contain cyanide.